Firefliis/Firefliis/README.md

-Introducing Firefliis: Where content creators find balance
+Introducing Firefliis: Where content creators find balance in there diet

 Firefliis is an free & open source heath tracker where you can track you heartbeat, calories, etc